davidpaps/algorithms/README.md

 python python/file_name.py
 ```

-And for JavaScript files, in the command line type:
+And for JavaScript files make sure you have **Node** installed on your machine and in the command line type:

 ```
 node javascript/fileName.js
 ```

 I have also included some example questions from [Leet Code](https://leetcode.com/) and [Hacker Rank](https://www.hackerrank.com/) that I felt are good for testing your knowledge.
 These are in the [Example Questions](example_questions/javascript) directory.
-To run my examples, make sure you have **Node** installed on your machine and navigate to the questions directory and in the command line type in:
+To run my examples, navigate to the questions directory and in the command line type in:

 ```
 node file_name.js